ElandaOfficial/venum/README.md

 As you probably already noticed, we also added two other parameters to the constructor *name* and *ordinal*, these are important to be written as the first two arguments, as they are responsible for passing the constant's name and ordinal to the constant.
-The VENUM_BASE(name, ordinal) is just a convenience define so that you don't need to assign the first two parameters yourself.
+The venum_BASE(name, ordinal) is just a convenience define so that you don't need to assign the first two parameters yourself.

-Another thing to note is that the constructor is private, this is intentional because VEnums have an internal checking mechanism whether constructors are private or public.
+Another thing to note is that the constructor is private, this is intentional because venums have an internal checking mechanism whether constructors are private or public.
 This is a safety mechanism so the user can't create any new constants and use them which could result in undefined behaviour if not used correctly.

 ### Attributes
 One last thing we didn't discuss now is *attributes*!
-Attributes are a refined way of chaning the behaviour of VEnum creation.
+Attributes are a refined way of changing the behaviour of venum creation.

 For the time beeing, there are only 4 attributes that are available: